tiffbogich/plom.io/grammar.md

 ==========

     {
-     "meta": {"id": "SIR",
+     "id": "SIR",
-              "comment": "SIR model with birth and death processes, Erlang distributed duration of infection and noise on the transmission term"},
+     "comment": "SIR model with birth and death processes, Erlang distributed duration of infection and noise on the transmission term",

      "state": [{"id": "S", "comment": "Susceptible"},
                {"id": "I", "comment": "Infectious"}],